 Further research is needed on: approaches for identifying threats from pathogens; on the properties of individual isolates of P. gigantea (new formulations and isolates) and H. parviporum; on the timing of protective measures; as well as on the search for other species of saprotrophic fungi that effectively decompose stump wood, especially those that occur in spruce.
 The use of biological control methods that employ natural competitors to restrict, rather than to eliminate, Heterobasidion spp. occurrence, seems to be the best approach to protecting the forest.

-Author Contributions: AŻ and KS generated the data.
-All authors analyzed and discussed the data.
-The manuscript was written by all authors.
+Author Contributions: The manuscript was written by all authors.
 The general conception of the project was provided by ZS.

 Funding: This work was partially supported by the State Forest Holding in Poland through Project No. 500 426, and by statutory funds of the Forest Research Institute in Sękocin Stary, the Warmia and Mazury University in Olsztyn and the University of Warsaw.

-Acknowledgments: The authors thank the forest staff of the State Forests Districts for valuable assistance during fieldwork, and Dr Marina Brandtberg (Lallemand Plant Care, Finland) and Dr Katherina Tubby (Forestry Commission, UK) for cultures of P. gigantea.
-Statistical analysis using the Statgraphics Centurion package was made by Dr Monika Małecka.
-The authors would like to thank the anonymous reviewers for their valuable comments and suggestions.
+Acknowledgments: The authors would like to thank the anonymous reviewers for their valuable comments and suggestions.

 Conflicts of Interest: Authors declare there were no personal circumstances or interest that may be perceived as inappropriately influencing the representation or interpretation of reported research results.